beckdac/IoT_led_strip/README.md

 				step to the EEPROM
 	RGB	<red> <green> <blue>
+				stop the current program and display the specified color RED <red>
+        stop the current program and change the red channel PWM GREEN <green>
+        stop the current program and change the green channel PWM BLUE <blue>
-				stop the current program and display the specified color OFF			stop the current program and disable the LED strip LHZ			display the current light to frequench value in Hz LHZEN		set the threshold value for the program to begin execution
+        stop the current program and change the blue channel PWM OFF			stop the current program and disable the LED strip LHZ			display the current light to frequench value in Hz LHZEN		set the threshold value for the program to begin execution